2014 Abkhazian presidential election: Candidates

 Candidates could be nominated between 25 June and 14 July.
-Parties registered less than five months before the election date were not be eligible to nominate candidates.
+Parties registered less than five months before the election date were not eligible to nominate candidates.
 On 14 July, the Central Election Commission announced that all candidates except Beslan Eshba had passed the Abkhaz language fluency test.
 On 15 July, the Central Election Commission officially registered Khajimba, Kishmaria, Bazhania and Dzapshba as candidates.
 Of these, the first three received their registration certificates that same day, and Dzapshba on 16 July.

 Mirab Kishmaria

 Kishmaria's campaign manager was former MP Ilia Gamisonia.

-Kishmaria campaigned on 23 July in the villages of Sanarda, Agubedia and Pervaya Bedia (Tkvarcheli District), on 24 July in Lykhny and Duripsh (Gudauta District), on 25 July in Tsandrypsh and Makhadyr (Gagra District), on 29 July again in Lykhny, on 7 August among diaspora voters in Moscow, on 14 August with voters in Cherkessk, on 15 August in Primorskoe, Abgarkhuk and Achandara (Gudauta District), on 18 August in Sukhumi's New District and on 21 August in Tkvarcheli.
+Kishmaria campaigned on 23 July in the villages of Sanarda, Agubedia and Pervaya Bedia (Tkvarcheli District), on 24 July in Lykhny and Duripshi (Gudauta District), on 25 July in Gantiadi and Mekhadiri (Gagra District), on 29 July again in Lykhny, on 7 August among diaspora voters in Moscow, on 14 August with voters in Cherkessk, on 15 August in Primorskoe, Abgarkhuk and Achandara (Gudauta District), on 18 August in Sukhumi's New District and on 21 August in Tkvarcheli.